UPDATE: CARES Act provisions extended into 2021

 For those who itemize their deductions:

-Donors who itemize their deductions can now give more to charity before reaching their adjusted gross income (AGI) limitation.
-Formerly set at 60%, the limitation for cash contributions to certain public charities has now been raised to 100% of an individual’s AGI for 2020.
+Donors who itemize their deductions can now give more cash to charity before reaching their adjusted gross income (AGI) limitation.
+Formerly set at 60%, the limitation for cash contributions to certain public charities has now been raised to 100% of an individual’s AGI for both 2020 and 2021.
 Any giving beyond this 100% limitation may be carried over and used in the next five years.